 open/close all folders

-- 9 - Baelor: The big one of the season: Robb Stark crosses the Twins with a marriage vow and captures Jaime Lannister at the Battle of the Whispering Wood.
+- 9 - Baelor: Robb Stark crosses the Twins with a marriage vow and captures Jaime Lannister at the Battle of the Whispering Wood.
 Ned Stark confesses to treason to save his daughters and prevent war, but Joffrey capriciously has him executed anyway.
 The stage is set for the saga of Westeros to come.

 - 10 - Fire And Blood: Drogo dies, for the final time.
-Robb Stark is declared King in the North by his bannermen, and The War of Five Kings, the focal point of the next few Seasons, begins.
+Robb Stark is declared King in the North by his bannermen, and The War of Five Kings, the focal point of the next few seasons, begins.
 Sansa is imprisoned and still betrothed to Joffrey in King's Landing, and Arya escapes as an unknown runaway with a contingent bound for the Wall.
-For the final shot of the Season, Daenerys burns Mirri Maaz Duur alive on her husband's funeral pyre and walks into it, hatching her three dragon eggs.
+In the final scene of the season, Daenerys burns Mirri Maaz Duur alive on her husband's funeral pyre and walks into it, hatching her three dragon eggs.

 - 9 - Blackwater: Stannis's fleets and army faces off with the Lannisters at King's Landing.
 Wildfire wrecks the Baratheon ships, Tyrion is severely wounded (and scarred) by one of the Kingsguard, and a surprise cavalry rout by Tywin and Loras defeats Stannis.

 - 10 - Valar Morghulis: Winterfell is burned down, forcing Bran, Rickon, Osha, Hodor, and the wolves to leave a dying Maester Luwin behind and venture north.
+Theon is betrayed by his own men and captured.
 Jon infiltrates the wildling army as a double agent when Qhorin Halfhand allows Snow to dispatch him in a mock-fight.
-Daenerys frees her dragons from the House of the Undying, burns Pyat Pree, and imprisons Xaro Xoan Daxos and Doreah inside Xaro's vault forever, Jaqen H'ghar changes his face in front of an astonished Arya.
-And to close the Season, we get an army of wights led by mounted White Walker generals bearing down upon the Night's Watch at the Fist of the First Men.
+Daenerys frees her dragons from the House of the Undying, burns Pyat Pree, and imprisons Xaro Xoan Daxos and Doreah inside Xaro's vault forever.
+Jaqen H'ghar changes his face in front of an astonished Arya.
+And to close the season, we get an army of wights led by mounted White Walker generals bearing down upon the Night's Watch at the Fist of the First Men.